SAP/wdio-qmate-service/docs/index.md

 # Qmate Service
-**Qmate Service** is a custom [WebdriverIO](https://webdriver.io/) Service for testing web applications and APIs built with TypeScript.
+**Qmate Service** is a custom [WebdriverIO](https://webdriver.io/) service built in TypeScript for testing web applications and APIs.
 It replaces the former [JavaScript version](https://pages.github.tools.sap/sProcurement/wdio-qmate-service/) of the service and enhances it with many improvements and new features.

 !!! tip
     Qmate Service is part of the **standalone** tool [Qmate](https://pages.github.tools.sap/sProcurement/qmate/) but can also be used **as custom service** for WebdriverIO.
 However, if you want to make use of all our features, we **recommend to use the standalone** version enabling all our custom services out of the box.